 - What does Hosanna mean?

-Let your child help you make the salad for dinner tonight.
-Have your child help you place all the fix-ins’ for the salad in a zip-lock bag including the dressing and close it tight.
+TEACHABLE MOMENT: Let your child help you make the salad for dinner tonight.
+Have your child help you place all the x-ins’ for the salad in a zip-lock bag including the dressing and close it ght.
 Have your child wave the bag of salad up and down just as people waved palm branches as Jesus rode into Jerusalem.

 Lord, thank you for sending Jesus down to earth to save me from my sins.
 Help me to always praise your name!